dfbr/pythonLessons/Lessons/jupyterNotebook.md

 The first thing to do is open Google Colab at [https://colab.research.google.com/](https://colab.research.google.com/).
 This gives us a blank Jupyter notebook.

 Now lets have a look at an [example notebook](http://colab.research.google.com/github/dfbr/pythonLessons/blob/main/Notebooks/jupyter.ipynb).
+(Ctrl/Command/Shift click on link to open in a new tab/window)

 Throughout this course, we'll be using links directly to examples for exercises and examples (like the one above).